Awesome product attracts new customers, awesome support keeps them.

 If the solution can't be found in

-#team-cs, start a thread in
+#space-customer-success, start a thread in other

-Recommendations for messages format in the channel:
+Recommendations for messages format in the channels:

 Use quotes, a

 >character or a block with ``` characters in the beginning and the end of the quote.